kennywall/import-test/_posts/2010-06-28-remote-workstation-and-server-access-with-iphone-ipad-or-android.md

 	Secure Sockets Layer (SSL)
 	RSA Two-Factor Authentication

 Pretty cool technology for staying connected to your workstations or servers on your IPod, IPad or Android device.
-Would definitely help when your out of the office.</p>
+Would definitely help when your out of the office.
-<center><p><a href="http://apievangelist.com/2010/06/28/remote-workstation-and-server-cloud-access-with-iphone-ipad-or-android/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>